 If you enjoy running, power to you.
 Keep on trucking.

-I’ve always disliked running.
-I did not enjoy it in my early teens when I was overweight, and to my dismay I still did not enjoy it after I lost most of my excess fat by the time I hit college.
+Indeed, I’ve never been a fan of running.
+I did not enjoy it in my early teens when I was overweight (surprise!), and to my dismay I still did not enjoy it after I lost most of my excess fat by the time I hit college.

 Regardless, I was committed to my craft.
 So I finished every gym session with a run on the treadmill.
 I knew cardio was essential to athletic performance.
-But nobody had ever told me there were alternatives.
+There was lifting and cardio machines.
+Nobody had ever told me there were alternatives.

 One day, I tore the meniscus in my left knee.
-It was not a glorious injury: I was on a treadmill, slogging through kilometres at an aggressive pace.
-I felt relatively normal after, but the next morning—and for several weeks following—I could barely walk.
+It was not a glorious injury: I was on a treadmill, slogging through a few kilometres at an aggressive pace.
+I felt more or less fine after, but the next morning—and for several weeks following—I could barely walk.

 That was years ago.
 My knee is fine now.
 I’ve hiked big mountains and played sports and pushed my physical boundaries in many ways.
-But one thing always resurrects that old soreness in my knee with unwavering consistency: running.
+However, one thing can always resurrects that old soreness in my knee with unwavering consistency: running.

 Running is a high-impact activity that places a lot of stress on the knee joint, especially if you’re overweight or don’t have a strength program to build up the leg muscles that surround it.
 And while some of us truly enjoy running—and know the proper training methods and techniques to stay reasonably safe doing it—many others run simply because…